-We calculate Free Cash Flow as net cash used in operating activities reduced by purchases of property and equipment.
+We calculate Free Cash Flow as net cash provided by (used in) operating activities reduced by purchases of property and equipment.
 Management believes Free Cash Flow is a useful measure of liquidity and an additional basis for assessing our ability to generate cash.
-There are limitations related to the use of Free Cash Flow as an analytical tool, including that other companies may calculate Free Cash Flow does not reflect our future contractual commitments nor does it represent the total residual cash flow for a given period.
+There are limitations related to the use of Free Cash Flow as an analytical tool, including that other companies may calculate Free Cash Flow differently, which reduces its usefulness as a comparative measure, and Free Cash Flow does not reflect our future contractual commitments nor does it represent the total residual cash flow for a given period.